This magazine takes you directly into the future!

 Google Meet will be launching its free version in weeks to come while Zoom and Microsoft Teams already have free versions.
 However, freemium offerings of all the free versions of all three have some limitations.

-The free version of Microsoft Teams offers unlimited video and audio calls, chat messages, file and screen sharing, and a feature that lets you collaborate on Office documents.
+The free version of Microsoft Teams offers unlimited video and audio calls, chat messages, files, and screen sharing, and a feature that lets you collaborate on Office documents.

 Zoom vs Microsoft Teams vs Google Meet: Security

-Google Meet and Microsoft have a significantly better stand when it comes to security than Zoom.
-Zoom has lately been under the limelight for security-related concerns.
-It even released a new upgrade called Zoom 5.0 to address some of them.
+Google Meet and Microsoft Teams have a significantly better stand when it comes to security than Zoom.
+Zoom released a new upgrade called Zoom 6.0 on April 15th, 2024, with a new name, look, and features.
+It is now known as Zoom Workspace.

 Google Meet stands at the top when it comes to security as it supports multiple 2-step verification options.
 It also adheres to IETF security standards for Secure Real-time Transport Protocol (SRTP) and Datagram Transport Layer Security (DTLS).